What Is Hanukkah?

 Why donuts and latkes?

-Latkes are pancakes made out of potatoes and onions, which are fried in oil and then served with applesauce.
+Latkes are pancakes made out of potatoes and onions fried in oil and then served with applesauce.
 Sufganiyot (singular: sufganiyah) are jelly-filled donuts that are fried and sometimes dusted with confectioners’ sugar before eating.

 I would love to hear what you think of Hanukkah and your holiday traditions.